thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     * Deleting columns with dependencies probably won't work and give dependency errors.
     * The author of new content is the user in the config file, not the original author.

+    The following are some known issues when using the tool:
+    * SQL Views give errors on export and cannot be imported.
+    * Connections and tables can only be exported and not imported.
+    * There are scenarios where there is content you can access, but not download.
+In these cases you will get an error message.

     In general, any changes with dependencies are likely to cause errors in the current version.

 ??? important "Planned features coming soon"